Dartpixel/Color-Detection-using-Python/README.md

 ### Taking an image from the user

 We are using the argparse library to create an argument parser.
-We can directly give an image path from the command prompt:
+We can directly give an image path from the command prompt as below:

 ![code1](https://user-images.githubusercontent.com/89685890/224466670-be09aca0-9182-4f75-b1cd-698fbbc23c49.png)